bpftrace/bpftrace/docs/reference_guide.md

 ## 9. Clang Environment Variables

-bpftrace bpftrace parses C header files using libclang, the C interface to Clang.
+bpftrace parses header files using libclang, the C interface to Clang.
 Thus environment variables affecting the clang toolchain can be used.
 For example, if header files are included from a non-default directory, the `CPATH` or `C_INCLUDE_PATH` environment variables can be set to allow clang to locate the files.
 See clang documentation for more information